+ISO 17021-1:2015, clauses:

-Annual return questions relating to certified EMSs Considerations Suggested Reading: ISO 17021-1:2015, Clauses: 9.4.5 Identifying and recording audit findings 9.4.8 Audit report 9.4.9 Cause analysis of nonconformities 9.4.10 Effectiveness of corrections and corrective actions ISO 14004:2016, Clause: 4.5.3 Nonconformity, corrective action and preventive action IAF MD 1:2018, Clause: 7.7 Nonconformities and Certification If there were nonconformances identified, were these nonconformances rectified?
-1. Were the nonconformances adequately rectified? a.
-The licensee must provide evidence that: i. all nonconformities identified during the external audit have been investigated to determine the cause; ii. actions have been taken to control and correct all nonconformities; iii. they have dealt with the consequences, including mitigation of adverse environmental impacts; iv. they have evaluated the need for action to eliminate the causes of the nonconformities, to prevent recurrence elsewhere; v. they have implemented any action needed; vi. they have reviewed the effectiveness of any corrective action taken; vii. they have made changes to the EMS, if necessary. b.
+9.4.5 Identifying and recording audit findings

+9.4.8 Audit report

+9.4.9 Cause analysis of nonconformities

+9.4.10 Effectiveness of corrections and corrective actions

+4.5.3 Nonconformity, corrective action and preventive action

+IAF MD 1:2018, clause:

+7.7 Nonconformities and Certification

+4. If there were nonconformances identified, were these nonconformances rectified?

+1. Were the nonconformances adequately rectified?

+- a.
+The licensee must provide evidence that: - i. all nonconformities identified during the external audit have been investigated to determine the cause - ii. actions have been taken to control and correct all nonconformities - iii. they have dealt with the consequences, including mitigation of adverse environmental impacts - iv. they have evaluated the need for action to eliminate the causes of the nonconformities, to prevent recurrence elsewhere - v. they have implemented any action needed - vi. they have reviewed the effectiveness of any corrective action taken - vii. they have made changes to the EMS, if necessary. - b.
 The licensee must provide copies of all corrective action reports applicable to the premises, if asked to do so by an EPA officer.

+ISO 17021-1:2015, clauses:

-Suggested Reading: ISO 17021-1:2015, Clauses: 9.4.9 Cause analysis of nonconformities 9.4.10 Effectiveness of corrections and corrective actions ISO 14004:2016, Clause: 4.5.3 Nonconformity, corrective action and preventive action IAF MD 1:2018, Clause: 7.7 Nonconformities and Certification
+9.4.9 Cause analysis of nonconformities

+9.4.10 Effectiveness of corrections and corrective actions

+4.5.3 Nonconformity, corrective action and preventive action

+IAF MD 1:2018, clause:

+7.7 Nonconformities and Certification

-Table 2: Examples of the documented evidence that may be required to be produced to the EPA to be eligible for a reduction to the environmental management score for non-certified environmental practices (Question 5 to 11)
+Examples of the documented evidence that a licensee may need to give to the EPA to be eligible for a reduction to the environmental management score for non-certified environmental practices (questions 5 to 11)